Family and Medical Leave

 Administering Division: Human Resources

-This policy identifies the conditions when an eligible Faculty and Professional Staff Member may take time off under the Federal Family Medical Leave Act of 1993 (FMLA) and includes the application, certification and approval processes.
+This policy identifies the conditions under which eligible Faculty or Professional Staff Members may take leave under the Federal Family Medical Leave Act of 1993 (FMLA) and includes the application, certification and approval processes.

 This policy applies to all eligible Faculty and Professional Staff Members, including Professional Staff Members affiliated with a collective bargaining unit and who meet each of the following conditions:

-- employed by Drexel for at least twelve months, either consecutive or non-consecutive.
+- employed by Drexel for at least twelve months, either consecutive or non-consecutively.

-- worked at least 1,250 hours of service during the twelve-month period prior to the start of Family Medical Leave.
+- has worked at least 1,250 hours (60% FTE) during the twelve-month period prior to the start of Family Medical Leave.

 Implementation of this policy is the responsibility of the Department of Human Resources.

-- Drexel complies fully with the Federal Family and Medical Leave Act (FMLA) to provide its Faculty and Professional Staff Members up to 12 weeks of leave in a rolling 12-month period, for their own or a family member’s serious or chronic medical condition(s).
+- Drexel complies fully with the Federal Family and Medical Leave Act (FMLA) to provide its Faculty and Professional Staff Members up to 12 weeks of job-protected leave in a rolling 12-month period for their own or a family member’s serious or chronic medical condition(s).

 - FMLA allows up to 12 weeks of unpaid leave in a rolling 12-month period for one or more of the following reasons:

-- a Faculty and Professional Staff Member’s own chronic health condition, including disability due to pregnancy and/or post-partum;
+- a Faculty or Professional Staff Member’s own chronic health condition, including disability due to pregnancy and/or post-partum;

-- the birth and care of a Faculty and Professional Staff Member’s newborn child;
+- the birth and care of a Faculty or Professional Staff Member’s newborn child (leave must conclude within 12 months after birth);

-- the placement of an adopted son or daughter or a foster child with a Faculty and Professional Staff Member (leave must conclude within 12 months after placement);
+- the placement of an adopted son or daughter or a foster child with a Faculty or Professional Staff Member (leave must conclude within 12 months after placement);

-- the care of a Faculty and Professional Staff Member’s immediate family member (spouse, child or parent) with a serious health condition;
+- the care of a Faculty or Professional Staff Member’s immediate family member (spouse, child or parent) with a serious health condition;

 - a Faculty or Professional Staff Member’s own serious health condition that makes him or her unable to work.

-- Drexel also offers up to 26 weeks of leave to Faculty and Professional Staff Members who provide care to wounded U.S. military personnel and 12 weeks of FMLA leave to the immediate family members of soldiers, reservists and members of the National Guard who have a “qualifying exigency.”
+- Drexel also offers up to 26 weeks of leave to Faculty and Professional Staff Members who provide care to wounded U.S. military personnel and 12 weeks of FMLA leave to the immediate family members of soldiers, reservists and members of the National Guard who have a “qualifying exigency” as defined below.

 Benefit eligible refers to full-time or part-time Drexel Faculty and Professional Staff Members who are eligible to receive Drexel paid benefits (e.g. medical coverage, leave accrual, etc.).
-Full-time Faculty and Professional Staff Members are regularly scheduled to work 40 hours per week and part-time Faculty and Professional Staff Members are regularly scheduled to work 20 hours per week but less than 40.
+Full-time Faculty working 12 or more credit hours in three or more quarters (or equivalent workload) and full-time Professional Staff Members are regularly scheduled to work 40 hours per week.
+Part-time Faculty with at least a 50 percent appointment and part-time Professional Staff Members are regularly scheduled to work at least 20 hours per week but less than 40

-Health-care Provider is defined as a doctor, dentist, optometrist, psychologist, nurse practitioner, chiropractor, or a licensed social worker.
+Health-care Provider is defined as a doctor, podiatrist, dentist, clinical psychologist, optometrist, nurse practitioner, nurse midwife, clinical social worker, physician assistant, Christian Science practitioner, or a chiropractor.

 Intermittent Leave is defined as any portion of a day that a Faculty and Professional Staff Member must take off for a chronic condition.
 The FMLA allows Faculty and Professional Staff Members to take leave for as little as one hour.